 If your application is successful, you will receive an offer of a place on the course and be invited to a face-to-face information session, where you will be given additional information about your course, have a tour of the facilities and meet the staff.
 It is essential that you attend this session.

 Offer of a place - definitions

 - An unconditional place - you have met all the entry requirements and your place is guaranteed.

-- Waiting list - you have met all entry requirements however the course is full.
-If any spaces become available you may be contacted usually around the course start date.
+- Waiting list - you have met all entry requirements however; the course is full.
+If any spaces become available, you are contacted usually around the course start date.